 Complementary Naturopathic Care of Colon Cancer

 As part of the digestive system, the colon receives a large amount of blood to help with digestion, and it is in direct contact with potentially harmful substances on a daily basis.
-The goals of naturopathic complementary care of colon cancer include optimizing nutrition, improving the immune system, treating addictive behaviour if applicable, achieving a healthy body mass index (BMI), and healing the gut.
+The goals of a holistic, natural approach to help with the treatment of colon cancer include optimizing nutrition, improving the immune system, treating addictive behaviour (if applicable), achieving a healthy body mass index (BMI), and healing the gut.
 Some examples are as follows:

 - Addictions – addictions to alcohol, smoking and food greatly increase the chances of developing colon cancer, and greatly affects its progression as well.
 Cutting these things out can be hard, but with supplementation, such as B vitamins for alcoholism, herbs, such as lobelia for smoking, and acupuncture, quitting can be easier.